 A thin layer of ice of 2.5 cm (1 in.) is equivalent to 30 cm (12 in.) of fresh snow!
 It is therefore crucial to monitor ice dams and act quickly.

 Since Canada (and other countries) is characterized by fluctuating winter temperatures, it is not uncommon for several layers of snow to be piled up on the roof.
 Rain, ice and periods of thaw are conducive to the formation of ice and layers of packed snow.
 These temperatures can cause water infiltration and damage to the home.
 In addition, as accumulations can vary from one roof section to another due to wind, inspect all parts of your roof carefully.

 In general, if the roof slope is low and the roof covering is rough, snow accumulation is greater than when the angle is very steep or the covering is slippery, as is the case for metal roofs.

 Some signs that indicate an overload of snow on the roof.

 Still wondering if it’s time to clear your roof of snow?
 If your home’s interior doors are difficult to close or rub, if you notice cracks in the walls or deformation of the ceiling, you will need to act quickly to prevent structural collapse or water infiltration.
-For other signs that your roof is carrying too much snow, read our article: Top signs that it’s time to remove snow from your roof.

 Too much snow on your roof?
 Here’s what you need to do!